gitMaruf/Stopwatch-Swift/README.md

 We create a single view application. on our story board we take two label under a new view, pin this view top of the layout & Make mainTimer Label horizontally and vertically center, and lapTimerLabel 10 px up of it with right align to the mainTimerLabel.

-We take two button under a horizontal stackView, make it horizontally center and pin 10 from ther upper stack view.
+We take two button under a horizontal stackView, make it horizontally center and pin 10 from the upper stack view.

 Drag and drop a table view under the tableView under the stackView, put 10 distance between them and pin 3 remaining side to the view.
-Create a protype cell Named it lapCell.
+Create a prototype cell Named it lapCell.
 Take two label into a stackView into the cell content area & set this new stack center to the container Cell Content.

 ## Programs:
 Step 1:<br>
-We wiil create a swift file named Stopwatch, create a data model Stopwatch of NSObjct type including two data, Counter of type float and timer of Timer type and init its value.
+We will create a swift file named Stopwatch, create a data model Stopwatch of NSObjct type including two data, Counter of type float and timer of Timer type and init its value.

 ```swift
 import Foundation